remotes::install_github('sagesteppe/safeHavens')

 plot_layout(ncol = 3)

-The geographic based samples (here Point, Equal Area, Opportunistic, and IBE) are quite similar.
-In my mind isolation by distance (IBD) show the biggest different, it makes the most sense by splitting sampling areas along naturally occurring patches of the species range.
+The geographic-based samples (here, Point, Equal Area, Opportunistic, and IBE) are quite similar.
+In my mind, isolation by distance (IBD) shows the biggest difference; it makes the most sense by splitting sampling areas along naturally occurring patches of the species range.

-The application of PolygonBasedSample to the data are
+The application of PolygonBasedSample to the data is

-difficult to evaluate in the same sense as the other data sets, but it
+difficult to evaluate in the same way as the other data sets, but it did

-was able to identify the desired regions for sampling.
-We do not show it
+identify the desired sampling regions.
+We do not show it in this pane.

-Isolation by Resistance is similar to IBD, however it makes fewer splits in Central America, instead picking up on them in the Peru.
+Isolation by Resistance is similar to IBD; however, it makes fewer